syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 This assembly is used to package the Workbook contents.<br/><br/></td></tr>
 </tbody>
 </table>

+N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your Xamarin application to use our components.

 Include the following namespaces in your .cs or .vb file as shown as follows.

 {% tabs %}